 M.I.T. created Scratch 2.0 to be a programming language for kids aged 8-17.

-This course, Create the Game Asteroids Using Scratch 2.0 will teach your kids how to create a once popular game in Scratch.
+This course, Learn Scratch 2.0 for kids will teach your kids how to program in Scratch.
 It will take things slow by showing specific examples that they can recreate for themselves.
 Scratch 2.0 is a beginning level programming language course that anyone can take and learn.
 While there is no "real" coding involved it does teach the basics of what is needed in a "real" programming language.
 Plus it is a good foundation for those who want to learn to program for the mobile phones.

 The terminology in this course would be similar to what students would find in their normal coursework.

 No materials are included or needed except for the software which you can download for free.

 While this course could easily be finished in a week, this course should be taken over at least a month to get the most out of it.
 It is expected that you should try to replicate everything you have learned in the lectures plus do all the quizzes.
 It is also expected that you should experiment.
 Try your own programs using what you just learned.

 While this course is mainly for kids 8-17, anyone can take this course.
 This course would also be good for stay at home moms as well as grandparents who want to stay involved with their grand-kids.